Fort Ashby, West Virginia: Early commerce

 Some of the lots were sold and built upon according to the provisions of the charter.
 Many were not sold in the time provided but later were sold at public auction under a deed of trust.
 They were bought by Joseph Inskeep who still had hopes that the city of Frankfort would mature.
 Inskeep was so strong in his belief that he donated four lots in the center of the village to be used for the good of the public when the city did develop.
-This tract is known today, as the Public Square and on it stands Evan's Dairy Dip, The Corner Bistro and Vintage Market, The Fort Ashby Volunteer Fire Company, and an old unoccupied building.
+This tract is known today, as the Public Square.

 From the time of the establishment of the town of Frankfort for many years this was the trading center of the entire country side.
 Before the completion of the Baltimore and Ohio Railroad Frankfort was on the direct route from Winchester to Wheeling over which hundreds of tons of merchandise passed monthly.
 It was the long wagon trains passing over this route that furnished business for two hotels in Frankfort.
 Many times has the Public Square been crowded overnight with canvas covered wagons loaded with valuable merchandise.

 Samuel Brady was probably the first merchant of any importance in Frankfort.
 He operated a large chain of stores, one of which was located here years before the American Civil War.
 It is said that almost any article asked for could be bought there.
 People are known to have traded with him regularly from Keyser and above and also from what is now Ridgeley when the North Branch Potomac River could not be forded to Cumberland.